isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-07-30-post-Launch of GetActive Singapore 2017.md

 * Field next to Jurong East MRT (5 – 6 Aug)
 * Field next to Djitsun mall at Ang Mo Kio (5 – 6 Aug)

-For more information on the events, log on to [GetActive!
-Singapore Events](http://www.myactivesg.com/getactivesingapore/events).

-**Sports Competitions – National Youth, Corporate & Masters Games**
+**Sports Competitions – National Youth, Corporate &amp; Masters Games**

-As a prelude to the biennial Singapore National Games, this will be the very first National Youth, Corporate & Masters Games to be held during GetActive!
+As a prelude to the biennial Singapore National Games, this will be the very first National Youth, Corporate &amp; Masters Games to be held during GetActive!
 Singapore 2017.

-So far, this National Youth, Corporate & Masters Games has seen over 13,000 sign-ups, with over 3,000 sign-ups from corporates across 20 sports and 10 para sports.
+So far, this National Youth, Corporate &amp; Masters Games has seen over 13,000 sign-ups, with over 3,000 sign-ups from corporates across 20 sports and 10 para sports.

 | S/N | Sport            | S/N | Sport             |
 | --- | ---------------- | --- | ----------------- |